GNSS Jamming and Spoofing Monitoring Using Low-Cost COTS Receivers: Introduction

 \section{Introduction}

-The Global Navigation Satellite System (GNSS) is the backbone of the modern world, providing position and timing information to a range of civil and military applications.
-GPS, just one of the core constellations, was estimated in 2019 to have generated roughly 1.4 trillion in economic benefits since it became commercially available in the 1980s \citep{oconnor2019economic}.
-The success of GPS comes with the need to ensure it is protected given the billions of users that rely on it daily.
-This is especially important for safety of life applications such as aviation that rely on GPS services for en-route, takeoff and landing procedures.
-In addition to aviation, the numerous autonomous systems under development today, from cars to drones and humanoid robots will at least partially rely on GNSS services to function.

-GNSS signals transmitted by satellites 20,000+ km above the Earth's surface arrive at ground level extremely weak, making them highly susceptible to Radio Frequency Interference (RFI).
+Global Navigation Satellite System (GNSS) signals are transmitted by satellites 20,000+ km above the Earth's surface and arrive at the ground, with power levels below that of thermal noise, making them highly susceptible to Radio Frequency Interference (RFI).
 RFI can manifest as jamming, where a source emits enough unwanted energy to prevent GNSS signal processing, or as spoofing, where an adversary transmits deceptive GNSS-like signals to mislead the receiver into calculating an incorrect position/time.
 In both cases, the impact on GNSS users can be substantial, underscoring the importance of monitoring the RFI environment within the Radio Navigation Satellite Service (RNSS) bands and detecting both intentional and unintentional sources of disruption.